Skip to main content

 Book a brewery tour in advance, enjoy local sake with regional cuisine at an izakaya, and bring home a brewery exclusive bottle.
 Such a journey will become an unforgettable memory.

 Delicious local sake awaits everywhere in Japan.
+Just as Hitakami became mine, you too will surely find “the glass you met in that one place.”
 On your next trip, seek out the sake of that region.

 For more on Niigata’s local sake, see Niigata’s Japanese Sake.